wiryaimd/Find-By-Image/README.md

-# Find By Image Android App - Reverse Image Without Using Webview
+# Find By Image - Reverse Image Without Using Webview

-Find By Image - Reverse Image Without Using WebView
+Find By Image (Android App)

 **How It Works**
 - Using Web Scraping Method